Guide for International Students: International Standardized Tests

 You may not need to take certain college admission tests in the USA when applying, as some US universities and colleges may waive testing if you qualify.
 Qualifying for college standardized testing waivers depends on your personal background and each individual university’s admissions policies.

 For example, your English proficiency America entrance exam may be waived if you graduated from a school with English as the primary teaching language.
-Graduate students with work experience may qualify for testing waivers if the institution they are applying to accepts professional history as an alternative to international standardized tests.
+Graduate students with work experience may qualify for testing waivers if the institution they are applying to accepts professional history as an alternative to a test grade.

 Additionally, certain programs may grant you conditional admission with the chance to study prerequisite subjects in the US before you begin your program.
 Many Shorelight universities offer programs to improve your English before you begin your degree studies and while you are enrolled in your first year of classes.
 Keep in mind that institutes that provide college standardized testing waivers may increase their focus on evaluating the other documents you submit with your application, including your academic transcripts.

-Shorelight advisors are always ready to help you learn more about the international standardized tests you need to complete to apply to US colleges and universities.
+Shorelight advisors are always ready to help you learn more about the admissions exams you need to complete to apply to US colleges and universities.
 Get an early start on your testing preparation and prepare for your future in the US!

 Get in touch with a Shorelight advisor today >>